 REQUIRED COURSES: UNITS

-ADJUS 101 Introduction to Administrat tion 3
+ADJUS 101 Introduction to Administration of Justice 3.0

-of Justice

-ADJUS 102 Principles and Procedures of 3

-the Justice System
+ADJUS 102 Principles and Procedures of the Justice System 3.0

-ADJUS 103 Concepts of Criminal Law 3
+ADJUS 103 Concepts of Criminal Law 3.0

-ADJUS 104 Legal Aspects of Evidence 3
+ADJUS 104 Legal Aspects of Evidence 3.0

-ADJUS 105 Community Relations 3
+ADJUS 105 Community Relations 3.0

-Select six units from the following:
+Select six un its from the following:

-ADJUS 106 Principles of Investigation ı (3)
+ADJUS 106 Principles of Investigation (3.0)

-ADJUS 107 Concepts of Enforcement (3)
+ADJUS 107 Concepts of Enforcement Services (3.0)

-Services

-ADJUS 108 Juvenile Procedures (3)
+ADJUS 108 Juvenile Procedures (3.0)

-PHIL 103 Introduction to Logic: Argu ument (3)
+PHIL 103 Introduction to Logic: Argument and Evidence (3.0)

-and Evidence

-SOC 141 Minority Relations (3)
+SOC 141 Minority Relations (3.0)

-TOTAL UNITS 21
+TOTAL UNITS 21.0

-Lower division requirements for students interested in transferring to a four year institution in this field may differ from associate degree requirements.
+Lower division requirements for students interested in transferring to a four-year institution in this field may differ from associate degree requirements.
 Prospective transfer students should complete the general education and lower division requirements of the school to which they will be transferring.
 See a counselor for details.
-Information is also available at www.assist.org.
+Information is also available at www.assist.org